orbitalquark/textadept/docs/manual.md

 &nbsp;&nbsp;
 ![Buffer Browser Filtered](images/bufferbrowserfiltered.png)

-By default, the list shows buffers in the same order as the tab bar (the most recently opened buffers are shown towards the bottom).
-You can configure the list to show the most recently viewed buffers first by changing the [`ui.buffer_list_zorder`][].
+By default, the list shows more recently used buffers towards the top.
+You can configure the list to show buffers in the same order as the tab bar (the most recently opened buffers are shown towards the bottom) by changing the [`ui.buffer_list_zorder`][].
 For example, in your *~/.textadept/init.lua*:

-    ui.buffer_list_zorder = true
+    ui.buffer_list_zorder = false

 [`ui.buffer_list_zorder`]: api.html#ui.buffer_list_zorder